amrelarabi/Ecommerce-laravel-project/readme.md

 In admin area the admin can see the orders with their details such as products, quantities, Date of order and so on.
 Admin can also see some statistics such as the number of orders, products, registered customers, most viewed products/categories, conversion rate (number of orders/ number of views) of products and so on.
 ### Shopping cart
-The shopping cart functionality is essential part of the frontend of the system, We will Implement it using sessions.
+The shopping cart functionality is essential part of the frontend of the system, We implemented it using sessions.
 User can:
   ⦁	Add/remove product to/from the cart
   ⦁	Increase/decrease the quantity of the same product in the cart
-Payment
+### Payment methods
-We will implement the payment functionality using stripe (https://stripe.com/docs) Which Offers great docs and docs, it accepts the payment of many card such as Visa, Mastercard.
+#### We implemented the main payment functionality using stripe (https://stripe.com/docs) Which Offers great docs and docs, it accepts the payment of many card such as Visa, Mastercard.
+#### We also added paypal getway payment method